 Anne and "Poppy" Rose are the average American family, with three quirky kids.
 Anne has a good heart and gives lost cats and dogs a home - and one day also the orphan Jane, a problem child who already tried to kill herself once.
 At first Poppy is worried and wants to get rid of her, but with love and patience they finally manage to integrate her into the family.
 Just then Anne invites another orphan, the aggressive handicapped Jimmy-John, to their summer vacation.
-Written by

 Tom Zoerner <Tom.Zoerner@informatik.uni-erlangen.de>